BlackKnight625/MineSocieties/README.md

 ## Editing NPCs

 Editing NPCs is done through an in-game GUI.
-To open it, you must go near an NPC and click on them while holding the NPC Edit Stick, obtained with:
+To open it, you must go near an NPC and click on it while holding the NPC Edit Stick, obtained with:

 ```/agent edit_stick```